-Another often-quoted verse is John 3:16, “For God so loved the world.”
+Another often-quoted verse is John 3:16, “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
 In John 16:27 we read, “For the Father Himself loves you.”
 The apostle John, again, speaks of God’s love in 1 John 3:1 when he says, “Behold what manner of love the Father has bestowed on us.”

 These verses are simply a sampling of the many times this truth is expressed in the Scriptures.
 God is love, and He expresses His love in many ways.